Code-Institute-Submissions/stickandbindle/README.md

 ### Known Bugs and Fixes

 1. Images not displaying correctly, only alt text displaying.
-    Replaced image URL for direct image link.
+    Image links were not direct image links.

-2. Down arrows on trips page were not centered correctly.
+2. Arrow icons on the Trips page were not centered correctly.
     Added "transform: translateX(-50%);" to css positioning.
 This was sourced from Stack Overflow Code sourced from [Stack Overflow.]("https://stackoverflow.com/questions/32206116/position-absolute-left50-does-not-position-span-in-the-middle").

+3. On mobile and tablet, when the navigation bar toggler icon was selected, the menu items would drop down but were hidden behind the main content divs.
+    Added z-index to the navigation bar to make it display in front of all other content.

 ## Deployment
+___
 ### Github

 This project is deployed using GitHub pages using the following process,